microbit-foundation/microbit-firmata/README.md

 	npm install serialport

-Now you can run the test suite by typing:
+Now you can run the test suite by typing the following (inside the `client` directory):

 	node mbTests.js